How Barcelona and Cameroon great Eto’o celebrated Fete de la Jeunesse | Goal.com

 I had a great time meeting the children at a school in Cameroon celebrating Fête de la Jeunesse!
 They were full of energy and wonderful creativity! #fêtedelajeunesse #education pic.twitter.com/1b4jUxKqxm— Samuel Eto'o (@SamuelEtoo) February 11, 2021

-Aside from that, he has reportedly offered humanitarian support to abouth 25,000 kids affected by conflict in that district.
+Aside from that, he has reportedly offered humanitarian support to about 25,000 kids affected by the conflict in that district.

 Considered as one of the greatest African footballers ever, Eto’o retired from football following the expiration of his contract with Qatar SC.